 Why did Stephen King once say that “the path to hell is paved by adverbs?”
 The master of horror knows that nothing screams B-movie cheese like using adverbs to augment a scene.
 For those of you who may not know, adverbs are used to modify verbs.
 They tell us when, where, how, in what way, or to what extent an action is performed.
 Adverbs mostly, but not always, include words that end in “ly,” and these are the ones that are usually the easiest to detect in a manuscript.

 Let’s look at a few examples of why adverbs should be limited:

 Emily skipped happily down the sidewalk.
 Bob moved toward her quickly, crossing the lawn.
 Emily saw him and stopped, looking around fearfully for anyone who might help, because Bob had a knife, and Emily knew that the look on his face meant that he intended to use it.

 As is often the case with adverbs, “happily,” “quickly” and “fearfully” are already implied through the action, and thus the adverbs become redundant.
-We know that Emily is happy because she’s skipping, we know that Bob is someone frightening because he’s running toward her with a knife, and we know that if he is running, then he is by definition moving quickly.
-These adverbs don’t add anything to scene, except to force the reader to absorb more information than necessary, and in fiction writing, that is a no-no.
+We can surmise that Emily is happy because she’s skipping, we know that Bob is someone frightening because he’s running toward her with a knife, and we know that if he is running, then he is by definition moving quickly.
+These adverbs don’t add anything to scene, except to force the reader to absorb more information than necessary, and in fiction writing, that’s a no-no.